acchang/Etch-a-Sketch/README.md

 Nov.
-19, 2021 -- Returning to the Odin course
+19, 2021 -- Returning to the Odin course again

 I started with trying to regain my fundamentals by reading through this code.